-The ABS indicator lamp and TC indicator lamp light up until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached.
+The ABS warning lamp and TC indicator lamp light up until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached.

-++ The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on.
-J. Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
+The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on. Ę Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
 Come safely to a halt, and contact an authorized KTM workshop.
-(ABS) ABS indicator lamp lights up/flashes yellow - Status or error messages relating to ABS .
-The ABS indicator lamp flashes if the ABS mode Supermoto is enabled.
+(ABS) ABS warning lamp lights up/flashes yellow - Status or error messages relating to ABS .
+The ABS warning lamp flashes if the ABS mode Supermoto is enabled.
 (TC) TC indicator lamp lights up yellow - MTC (p.
-224) is not enabled or is currently intervening.
+226) is not enabled or is currently intervening.
 The TC indicator lamp also lights up if an error is detected.
 Contact an authorized KTM workshop.
 The TC indicator lamp flashes if MTC actively engages or if the Launch Control (p.
 108) is activated.

-N The idle indicator lamp lights up green - The transmission is in idle.
-The immobilizer indicator lamp lights up/flashes red - Status or error message of the alarm system.
-Q - 7; The oil pressure warning lamp lights up red - The oil pressure is too low.
+N The idle indicator lamp lights up green - The transmission is in neutral.
+The immobilizer indicator lamp lights up or flashes red - Status or error message of the alarm system.
+4. The oil pressure warning lamp lights up red - The oil pressure is too low.
 Stop immediately, taking care not to endanger yourself or other road users in the process, and switch off the engine.
-The high beam indicator lamp lights up blue - The high beam is switched on.
-The general warning lamp lights up yellow - An operating safety/warning note was detected.
-This is also shown on the display.
+The high beam indicator lamp lights up blue - The high beam is switched on. \triangle The general warning lamp lights up yellow - A note/warning on operating safety has been detected.
+This is also shown in the display.